vidheyabole/valorant-utility-hub/README.md

 npm run seed
 ```

-This populates the database with 10 sample records (5 lineups + 5 crosshairs).
+This populates the database with 10 sample records (1 lineup + 4 crosshairs).

 **Or skip seeding and add your own content through the UI.**